sindhusuri06-tech/Ultrasonic-Distance-Meter/README.md

+#intern I'd
+CITS6209

-# Ultrasonic-Distance-Meter
+# Ultrasonic Distance Meter

-The Ultrasonic Distance Meter is an Arduino-based project that measures the distance between the sensor and an object using the HC-SR04 ultrasonic sensor.
-The measured distance is displayed on a 16×2 LCD in real time.
-It is accurate, easy to build, and ideal for learning sensor interfacing and embedded systems.
+An Arduino-based distance measuring system using the HC-SR04 ultrasonic sensor and a 16×2 I2C LCD.
+The sensor measures the distance to an object using ultrasonic waves, and the Arduino displays the measured distance in centimeters on the LCD in real time.

+## Components
+- Arduino Uno
+- HC-SR04
+- 16×2 I2C LCD
+- Breadboard
+- Jumper wires

+## Output
+Distance: 25.4 cm